-This module provides an advanced consideration of the taxation of trusts and trust distributions.
+This module provides an advanced consideration of the taxation of trusts and trust distributions as trusts are commonly used as a structure both for business operations and for investment.
 It considers the difference between the income of a trust estate and the net income of the trust.
 The meaning of 'income of the trust estate' is based on trust law principles, to be ascertained by the trustee, applying appropriate accounting principles and the relevant terms of the trust deed.
 The module explains how to determine the share of net income to which a beneficiary is entitled, and the tax obligations following distribution.
 A beneficiary presently entitled to a share of trust income will be assessed on a proportionate share of net income, other than where there is a specific entitlement to a capital gain or franked dividend.
 In determining whether the trustee or beneficiary is assessed on the net income of the trust, it is critical to determine whether a beneficiary has been made presently entitled to a share of trust income.
 Distributions to minors and corporate beneficiaries, the issues associated with unpaid present entitlements (UPEs) and, briefly, testamentary trusts are also discussed.
-The module then explains the tax consequences of a trust realising a capital gain or capital loss, particularly arising from CGT Event E4 (ITAA97 s.
-104-70), where any potential application needs to be monitored as there is a risk that trustees may not realise that the cost base of units and fixed interests in trusts may be reduced by the distribution of certain non-assessable amounts.
+CGT events E1 to E10 are CGT events that can only potentially apply to a trust and the module then explains the tax consequences of a trust realising a capital gain or capital loss, particularly arising from CGT Event E4 (ITAA97 s.
+104-70), where any potential application needs to be monitored as there is a risk that trustees may not realise that the cost base of units and fixed interests in trusts may be reduced by the distribution of certain nonassessable amounts.
+Importantly, trusts can often access both the CGT discount and the CGT small business concessions where the eligibility conditions for these tax concessions are satisfied.
 This module concludes by considering the determination of whether fixed and non-fixed trusts may carry forward trust losses and the implications of making a family trust election.